LucFrachon/model_predictive_control/project_writeup.md

 ### 1.2.
 Variable conversions

-Before explaining the control process, I need to mention a technicality.
+Before explaining the control process, we need to deal with a technicality.
 Most of the variables received from or sent back to the simulator cannot be used as such and need to be converted in one way or the other:

 - The vehicle's speed is converted from mph to SI units (m.s^-1^):